 Cetyl alcohol was discovered in 1817 by the French chemist Michel Chevreul when he heated spermaceti, a waxy substance obtained from sperm whale oil, with potassium hydroxide.
 After cooling, flakes of cetyl alcohol were left behind.
 Thus, the name cetyl derives from the whale oil from which it was first isolated.
 However, since sperm whales are vulnerable to becoming an endangered species, cetyl alcohol is no longer derived from sperm whale oil.
 Modern production of cetyl alcohol is based around the reduction of palmitic acid, which is obtained from palm oil.
 This is why cetyl alcohol is also referred to as palmityl alcohol.
-There is also a method of producing cetyl alcohol from the end products of the petroleum industry.
+Cetyl alcohol can also be derived from the by-products of the petroleum industry.
 Cetyl alcohol comes in the form of a white, waxy solid.

 Cetyl alcohol also functions as a surfactant.
 Surfactant is the short term for surface active agent.
-Surfactants are compounds that lower the surface tension between two substances, such as two liquids or a liquid and a solid.
-Another job of surfactants is to degrease and emulsify oils and fats and suspend soil, allowing them to be washed away.
+Surfactants are compounds that lower the surface tension between two substances.
+Another job of surfactants is to degrease and emulsify oils and fats and suspend dirt, allowing them to be washed away.
+This is great for lifting impurities away from the skin, allowing them to be cleansed away.
 This is possible because while one end of the surfactant molecule is attracted to water, the other end is attracted to oil.
-Thus, surfactants attract the oil, dirt, and other impurities that have accumulated on your skin during the day and wash them away.
+Thus, surfactants attract the oil, dirt, and other impurities that have accumulated on your skin during the day.
 Due to these properties, cetyl alcohol can be found in many different cleansers and body washes.
-Cetyl alcohol also increases the foaming capacity of non-aqueous (i.e. lotions) and aqueous solutions (i.e. shampoo).
+Cetyl alcohol also increases the foaming capacity of formulations.

-The Food and Drug Administration (FDA) includes cetyl alcohol on its list of permitted food additives.
-The Cosmetic Ingredient Review (CIR) Expert Panel evaluated the scientific data on cetyl alcohol and concluded that this ingredient is non-sensitizing, non-toxic, and safe to use in cosmetic products.
+The US Food and Drug Administration, the regulatory group that is responsible for the safety of drug, food and skincare ingredients includes cetyl alcohol has approved cetyl alcohol for its indicated uses.
+It is also on the US Food and Drug Administration’s list of permitted food additives.
+The Cosmetic Ingredient Review Expert Panel evaluated the scientific data on cetyl alcohol and concluded that this ingredient is non-sensitizing, non-toxic, and safe to use in cosmetic products.

-Even though the CIR Expert Panel considers cetyl alcohol to be safe for use in cosmetics, many dermatologists believe that this ingredient can be irritating for those with sensitive skin.
-According to Truth in Aging, many medical experts believe that cetyl alcohol, along with other synthetic fatty alcohols, have the ability to alter the lipid bilayer of the epidermis and cause allergic dermal reactions.
+While the Cosmetic Ingredient Review Expert Panel considers cetyl alcohol to be safe for use in cosmetics, many dermatologists believe that this ingredient can be irritating for those with sensitive skin.
+There is some evidence that suggests that cetyl alcohol, along with other synthetic fatty alcohols, have the ability to alter the lipid bilayer of the epidermis and cause allergic dermal reactions.
 With this information, it is best that those with sensitive skin or skin conditions like eczema, rosacea, or psoriasis perform a patch test with any product containing cetyl alcohol.